30+ Family-Friendly Activities to Try This Year

 Cool Classics

-Family-friendly activity at Museum of Life and Science
+Family-friendly activity at the Museum of Life and Science

 Get crafty at the Scrap Exchange with its vast collection of donated materials, including foam, paper, fabric, zippers and more – whatever you need to make the most interesting projects.
-Its design studio is also open daily from noon to 5 p.m. and is equipped with machines and supplies for all kinds of creative magic.
+Its design studio is also open Tuesday through Sunday from 10:30 a.m. to 6 p.m. and is equipped with machines and supplies for all kinds of creative magic.

 Think Outside